howdyai/botkit-docs/docs/readme-slack.md

 | src | source message as received from slash
 | reply | reply message (string or object)
 | callback | optional callback

+Send a response to the slash command that is only visible to the user who executed the command.

+Note that this function can only be used ONCE, and must be used within 3 seconds of the initial event or Slack will consider it to have failed.

+To send multiple or delayed replies, use [bot.replyPrivateDelayed()](#botreplyprivatedelayed)

 #### bot.replyPublicDelayed()